svisser/logaugment/README.rst

     logger.warn("My message")
     # My message: WARNING

-You can pass the `extra` dictionary which overrides the augmented data:
+You can pass an `extra` dictionary in the call which overrides the augmented data:

 .. code:: python